A Great Beginning

 11

 A typical day in Kindergarten would include some of the following: art, craft, and other fine motor skills activities, physical education and games for gross motor development; rhymes, singing, poetry and music; movement and drama experiences; science and discovery experiences; outside play; free role play; books and stories; quiet time for rest/sleep.
-Our Kindergarten students also enjoy visits from the local fire brigade, wildlife animals, puppet shows etc. They also are included in College activities like Infants Sports Carnivals, billy cart races at the Noosa Billy Cart Grand Prix, borrowing books at the College’s Library Resource Centre, Under 8’s Day and many other exciting events!
+Our Kindergarten students also enjoy visits from the local fire brigade, wildlife animals, puppet shows, etc. They are also included in College activities, for example, Infant Sports Carnivals, borrowing books at the College’s Library Resource Centre, Under 8’s Day and many other exciting events!

 Facilities